 Advanced users may also want to adjust the compression for JPEG and some other formats.
 The Batch Picture Resizer software can convert between 8 different formats, adjusting the DPI resolution and the JPEG compression rate as required.
 RAW images (CRW, CR2, NEF, PEF, RAF, RAW, DNG, MNG, etc.) are also supported.

 Sometimes printers require photos to be rotated in a certain orientation, for example, when using photo paper.
 If images have been edited, it may also be necessary to rotate them before publishing online or printing.

 Another reason you may need to rotate a whole batch of photos is that the way a particular image should be oriented is flagged in the EXIF meta-data that was saved in the image file at the time the photo was taken.

 So for example, if you take a photo in portrait mode, the app displaying or printing the photo would need to have the capability to read and utilize the EXIF information.
 If that is not the case, the originals need to be rotated.

-Resizing images in cm
+Resizing images in cm and inches

 Do more with photos

 Apart from correcting orientation, there are situations where you may need to carry out more operations.
 Lossless image rotation, flipping and mirroring for JPEG files are all possible.